-Cal ruins Stanford's season, set to ruin UCLA's season tonight
+Cal ruins Stanford's basketball season, set to ruin UCLA's season tonight

 The Bears utterly shut down a Cardinal offense that ran out of ideas early to advance in the Pac-12 tournament

 As you may or may not know, I tend to be a statistically inclined basketball fan.
 I’m a believer in the various quants and smarties that are revolutionizing/ruining the game, depending on your point of view.